-Traditions of Philosophy
+Traditions of Philosophy List 1

 Teaching & Learning

-Most courses involve a 50- 100-minute lecture as a key component with linked tutorial classes.
-The course is examined through written and oral examinations and coursework.
+The BA World Philosophies and ... is examined through written and oral examinations and coursework.
 In addition, the Independent Study Project (ISP) in year 3 facilitates supervised student research in a prominent topic or debate in the field of World Philosophies.

-The SOAS Library is one of the world's most important academic libraries for the study of Africa, Asia and the Middle East, attracting scholars from all over the world.
+SOAS Library is one of the world's most important academic libraries for the study of Africa, Asia and the Middle East, attracting scholars from all over the world.
 The Library houses over 1.2 million volumes, together with significant archival holdings, special collections and a growing network of electronic resources.

 BA, BSc, LLB

-|BA/BSc Language Year Abroad
+|BA/BSc Language year abroad